 Enables a close understanding between couples of each other's design motivations which is invaluable during the inevitable tricky decisions and negotiations that come up during the course of a design project.

-If you’d like me to let you know when this workbook is available, just sign up for the House Plans Helper alerts below.
+If you’d like me to let you know when this workbook is available, please contact me and let me know.